 The boy looked at his dog, and the dog looked back at his master and friend, jumped to his feet, and began to lick Anthony’s knees with drooling devotion.

 On his way out the front door, Tony noticed a package from England addressed to him, “Master Anthony Keenagh, Esq.”
-It was from his aunt in England, his brothers sister, who he did not know, but who had been entrusted to mail him the Magnet boy’s weekly story paper.
+It was from his aunt in England, his uncle’s wife, who he did not know, but who had been entrusted to mail him The Magnet, weekly story paper for boys.
 She waited anywhere from six twelve weeks, and then bundled them all up together in a brown paper parcel, and sent them on to India.

 Anthony ripped open the parcel, pulled out the top copy, rolled in up and pushed it down the back of his short trousers.
 He gathered up the remains of the now torn package, and looked around for what to do with it.
 He did not want to go upstairs and get entangled with his mother and younger brother.
 So he slid the remaining package under the hall cupboard.
 He whistled to his dog, they bound down the steps into the garden, and ran and skipped together over the manicured lawns and out the back gate, back to cricket and back to freedom.